- As low as $282/Night

 - Condo

-Recently remodeled 2 bed/2 bath beach condo in the beautiful area of shore drive.
+Recently refreshed 2 bed/2 bath beach condo in the beautiful area of shore drive.
 This third floor unit with vaulted ceilings has tons of natural light to greet you throughout the day.
 Less than a 7 min. walk to the beach, you have a view of the apache pier and Ocean Annies just down the street.
 What are you waiting for?
 Book your beach vacation, today!

 JUNE 4-AUG 13: RENTALS MUST BE A FULL WEEK SUNDAY- SUNDAY